shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 **Eclipse:** Open your Eclipse (STS) Ide.
 File > Import > Maven > Existing Maven projects > Next > Browse your spring boot project (Reside our example spring boot project) > Click Finish.
 Please wait few seconds to complete the whole process and resolving the maven dependencies.

-**Intellij Ide:** Open your Inellij Ide, then File > Open > Browse the existing spring boot project > Clikc Ok.
+**Intellij Ide:** Open your Intellij Ide, then File > Open > Browse the existing spring boot project > Click Ok.
 Likewise eclipse, wait few seconds to resolve maven/Gradle dependencies.

 4. The project Project Structure will be like this.